Layout Image

 Heart Shaped Pouch Mini-Tutorial

 This is just a mini-tutorial.
-I have only focused on the parts that are different than the circle pouch, so I have not included every step.
+I have only focused on the parts that are different than the Circle Zip Earbud Pouch, so I have not included every step.
 Please reference that post for more instructions.
 This is definitely more tricky than the circle pouch because of the shape, but it only uses little bits of fabric so if you mess one up, no big deal!

 Download the PDF with the pattern pieces HERE.
 You’ll need: